VeerpalKaur1511/MvcButton/Readme.txt

-in the next step i add Scaffold button pages and run the migration commands Add-Migration InitialCreate Update-Database i have some error adnd i already make two same floder , then solve it by delete the one folder and again install 3.1.0 version  then go layout change some code and test app ..... wow its running....
+in the next step i add Scaffold button pages and run the migration commands Add-Migration InitialCreate Update-Database i have some error adnd i already make two same floder , then solve it by delete the one folder and again install 3.1.0 version  then go layout change some code and test app ..... wow its running.... and complete the 4 part

+8.06pm